 Visualize in 3D

-FlexSim was built from the ground up to give you a truly immersive 3D experience.
+FlexSim simulation software was built from the ground up to give you a truly immersive 3D experience.
 There is no better way to see what is happening in your system than to build it in 3D.

 Build in a 3D world

-FlexSim was built from the ground up to take advantage of today’s advanced 3D visualizations.
+FlexSim simulation software was built from the ground up to take advantage of today’s advanced 3D visualizations.
 Drag and drop objects into a virtual world.
 Create spatial relationships in your model to mimic your real life system.
 Include custom 3D shapes and CAD layouts.

 You’ll simulate not only the behavior of your real life system, but also the look and feel, allowing you to immediately see what’s going on.

 Many simulation packages are built on older 2D technology – with 3D post-processors tacked on as an afterthought.
 Not with FlexSim.
-FlexSim was conceived to be the most sophisticated 3D discrete event package ever created.
+FlexSim simulation software was conceived to be the most sophisticated 3D discrete event package ever created.

 Build flypaths to guide your audience through the model.
 Add bullet points and slideswithin the model to illustrate important points along the way.
 Create a movie of your model to view and share.